epphaava/IoT/Module 3/Module 3 contract.md

 - (O) Button to LED directly on the microcontroller.
 (Resistance, PULLUP/PULLDOWN, V.Divider later).
   - Read more about PULLUP/PULLDOWN resistors.
   - What is the option INPUT_PULLUP?
 - Computer (browser or phone) to Microcontroller via Webrequest.
   - Install webhook, flask, or express and generate memes and/or jokes on request with bro201~wser and curl or httpie.
 Use at least two different forms of requests (get/put).
-  - Computer (browser or phone) to microcontroller onboard LED via Web request.
+  - (M) Computer (browser or phone) to microcontroller onboard LED via Web request.
   - WiFi and HTTP on the microcontroller consume the web endpoint of another microcontroller.
 The button turns on the onboard LED on the other.
   - Button to Webhook (output locally on stdout).
   - Button to Webhook, Webhook to curl to Led.
 (Integration step).